NimaMngh/hydronic-fdc-energyplus/README.md

 ## Citation

-Monghasemi, N., Vouros, S., Kyprianidis, K., Vadiee, A. *Integrated fault detection and supervisory compensation for hydronic heating faults in district-heated buildings.* Submitted to Results in Engineering.
+Monghasemi, N., Vouros, S., Kyprianidis, K., Vadiee, A. *Integrated fault detection and supervisory compensation for hydronic radiator faults in district-heated buildings.* Submitted to Results in Engineering.

-Until the article appears, please cite this repository directly.
+The software itself is archived on Zenodo.
+Use the concept DOI `10.5281/zenodo.21862959`, which always resolves to the latest version.
+`CITATION.cff` carries both citations in machine-readable form.